CML120/MHS-Project/README.md

-Armor Builder
+# Monster Hunter Armor Set Builder
-Armor Builder is a web application that allows users to create and save custom armor sets for their gaming adventures.
-With Armor Builder, users can easily build their dream armor combinations and access them in their profile whenever they need.
+Monster Hunter Armor Set Builder is a web application that allows users to create and save custom armor sets for their monster hunting needs.
+With Monster Hunter Armor Set Builder, users can easily build their dream armor combinations and access them in their profile whenever they need.

-User Story
+# User Story
+As a user
-As a user, I want to be able to visit the Armor Builder website and create personalized armor sets.
+I want to be able to visit the Armor Builder website and create personalized armor sets.
 I want to have the ability to select different armor types and choose specific armor sets for each type.
 Once I have built my armor sets, I want to be able to save them and view them in my profile.
 This way, I can easily access and reference my custom armor sets before starting a gaming session.

-Features
+# Features
 User authentication: Users can sign up for an account and log in to access the Armor Builder features.

 Armor selection: Users can choose from various armor types and select specific armor sets for each type.